Research Misconduct

 Procedures

-- The Research Misconduct Resolution Process Proceedings
+- Research Misconduct Proceedings

-- Preliminary Allegation Assessment of Allegations.
-Process.
+- Allegation Assessment Process.

-- An inquiry is warranted if the allegation (1) falls within the definition of research misconduct, under this policy, and (2) is sufficiently credible and specific so that potential evidence of research misconduct may be identified.
+- An inquiry is warranted if the allegation (1) falls within the definition of research misconduct under this policy, and (2) is sufficiently credible and specific so that potential evidence of research misconduct may be identified.

 - The RIO shall take reasonable steps to inform the complainant and anyone else known to be aware of the allegation of the outcome of the assessment.

 - Purpose.
 The purpose of the inquiry is to conduct an initial review of the evidence to determine whether an allegation warrants an investigation.
-An investigation is warranted if (1) there is reasonable basis for concluding that the allegation falls within the definition of research misconduct under the Policy, and (2) preliminary information-gathering and fact-finding indicates that the allegation may have substance.
+An investigation is warranted if (1) there is reasonable basis for concluding that the allegation falls within the definition of research misconduct under the policy, and (2) preliminary information-gathering and fact-finding indicates that the allegation may have substance.
 An inquiry does not require a full review of all the evidence related to the allegation and is not expected to determine whether misconduct occurred or the role of the respondent in any misconduct.

 - Where appropriate, the RIO shall give the respondent copies of, or reasonable, supervised access to the sequestered research records and other evidence.

-- The RIO shall notify the DO appropriate institutional officials, and others who need to know of the initiation of any inquiry.
+- The RIO shall notify the DO, appropriate institutional officials, and others who need to know of the initiation of any inquiry.

-4. The Inquiry Committee.The inquiry will be conducted by an inquiry committee consisting of, at minimum, the Research Integrity Standing Committee (RISC) Chair and the RIO.
-The DO shall appoint at least twoRISC Chair and the RIO may, in their sole discretion, supplement the inquiry committee with additional members of the RISC or other faculty members to obtain appropriate expertise or avoid conflicts of interest The inquiry committee will review the allegation and relevant research records and materials and may conduct interviews to determine whether an investigation is warranted based on the criteria in this policy.
+- The inquiry will be conducted by an inquiry committee consisting of, at minimum, the Research Integrity Standing Committee (RISC) Chair and the RIO.
+The RISC Chair and the RIO may, in their sole discretion, supplement the inquiry committee with additional members of the RISC or other faculty members to obtain appropriate expertise or avoid conflicts of interest.
+The inquiry committee will review the allegation and relevant research records and materials and may conduct interviews to determine whether an investigation is warranted based on the criteria in this policy.

-5. Additional Allegations and Respondents.
+- Additional Allegations and Respondents.

 - If additional allegations are identified during the course of the inquiry, the RIO shall provide the respondent with written notice of the additional allegation(s).
 Additional sequestration may be required per (B)(2).